Rejuvenating Cross-Entropy Loss in Knowledge Distillation for Recommender Systems: Application on More Recommendation Tasks

 \subsection{Applicability in Sequential Recommendation}

 Our method can be easily applied to other recommendation scenarios, such as sequential recommendation.
 To verify this, we construct sequential recommendation datasets using the datasets in our paper.
 Specifically, we take each user's last interaction as the test item, the second-to-last interaction as the validation item, and the previous interactions as training items.
+To further enrich our evaluation, we introduce the classical sequential recommendation model SASRec~\citep{kang2018self} as an additional backbone.
+We include a new distillation setting in which both the teacher and the student are based on SASRec.
+The detailed configurations for this setup are provided in Table~\ref{tab:sasrec}.

-In Table~\ref{tab:seq_all}, we report the performance of all methods under four knowledge distillation settings.
+In Table~\ref{tab:seq_all}, we report the performance of all methods under five knowledge distillation settings.
 The results demonstrate that our approach still significantly outperforms all baseline methods on sequence recommendation tasks.
 Compared to the best baseline method, our method achieves improvements ranging from a minimum of 2.74\% to a maximum of 10\%.
 This performance is comparable to our results on top-N recommendation tasks presented in the main text, indicating the strong generalization capability of our method across recommendation tasks.